Some examples of how you can be a genuinely compassionate leader in the age of remote working.

 The important thing is to create a psychologically supportive company culture where errors are addressed, discussed, forgiven and learned from.

 Remember that mistakes go hand in hand with innovation, creativity and continuous improvement.

 A business that never makes mistakes sounds great in theory, yet it actually means a stagnant company that will fall behind its competitors very quickly.

 Be an effective leader by giving your staff everything they need to work remotely with confidence.
-To find out more about hosted desktops, call our team on 01482 751133, email email@example.com or request access today.
+To find out more about hosted desktops, call our team on 01482 751133 or email email@example.com.